-If you've gotten hurt in an accident of any type in the City of Orange California, you'll need superior legal representation.
-At ELFPI.com, our intake specialists know that the best customer is an educated one.
+If you’ve gotten hurt in an accident of any type in the City of Orange, California, you’ll need superior legal representation.
+At ehlinelaw.com, our intake specialists know that the best customer is an educated one.

-Before you hire a local injury attorney, your medical providers must stabilize you so you can get healthy.
-But all the while, it's important that you have an understanding of how the legal process surrounding an injury claim works.
+Before you hire a local injury attorney, your medical providers must stabilize you to get healthy.
+But all the while, it’s vital that you understand how the legal process surrounding an injury claim works.

-As an example, as you start the insurance claims process, you'll want to get your car fixed as soon as possible, or at least get the fair market value so you can buy another one.
-And oh what a hassle obtaining a rental car while your car is getting fixed.
+As an example, as you start the insurance claims process, you’ll want to get your car fixed as soon as possible, or at least get the fair market value so you can buy another one.
+And oh, what a hassle of obtaining a rental car while your car is getting fixed.
 Statistics show your total loss settlement check will be higher if you retain legal counsel for your case.
-It's also important to have some statistical data so that you may fully realize that although your accident is unique to you, unfortunately, it's not something that only you have been through.
+It’s also essential to have some statistical data so that you may fully realize that although your accident is unique to you, unfortunately, it’s not something that only you have suffered.

 Invariably, the others who have been down this road before you have experienced varying degrees of legal representation.
 As a result, they’ve also received different amounts of compensation.
 My name is Michael Ehline Esq, and I want to work hard to support you through this trying time so that you may have a light at the end of the proverbial tunnel.
 Over the years, hundreds of injury victims have come directly to my law firm or have been referred by the numerous individuals that I have successfully investigated and represented over the years.